alexanto/secret-server/README.md

 Running the application:

-Create a `.env` file with the following content:
+Create a `.env` file under `server` folder with the following content:

 ```
 PORT=8081